 Member States have the exclusive right to define or recognise national minorities within their borders, including the rights of minority groups to self-determination (as laid out in the Council of Europe's European Charter for Regional or Minority Languages and the Framework Convention for the Protection of National Minorities).
 This right extends to national or regional minority languages.

 All countries have different degrees of linguistic diversity and different ways of managing this diversity.
 Many interesting pedagogical approaches can be found in bilingual regions and multilingual classrooms around Europe.

 Every year on 26 September, the Commission unites with the Council of Europe, the European Centre for Modern Languages (ECML), language institutions and citizens across Europe to promote linguistic diversity and language learning through the European Day of Languages.
 This initiative celebrates linguistic diversity through a range of events, and various happenings.

-Creative Europe also supports literary translation to allow wider access to important literary works and to maintain linguistic diversity in the EU.
+The Creative Europe programme also supports literary translation to allow wider access to important literary works and maintain linguistic diversity in the EU.

 Linguistic diversity in schools